wp-plugins/the-welcomizer/readme.txt

 Stable tag: 1.3.8.4
 License: GPLv2

-This plugin allows you to animate your blog using jQuery effects.
-(100% AJAX) + .js/.css Includer.
+This plugin allows you to quickly animate your WordPress blog.

 == Description ==

-This plugin allows you to animate your blog using jQuery effects.
-(100% AJAX) + .js/.css Includer.
+Quickly add animations to your WordPress blog.

 Designed for webmasters, marketing consultants, web designers and bloggers.

 [Demo page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips

-Thanks for your patience and support!
+Thanks for your support!

 Stay tuned, and do your updates...